shravi24/100-days-of-JAVA/log.md

 Configure Tomcat in Eclipse y</br>
 Creating Web Project in Eclipse and Create Servlet & Web.xml</br>
 GET & POST Method </br>

+**Thoughts:** My plan is to go through all the advanced java concepts(JDBC,Servlet,JSP,Hibernate) withing 7-8 days.
+Going to work on 12 hrs a day for this.

+**Link to work:** </br>
+Going to add link ..

+You did it!!
+Happy Coding !!

+### Day 12: November 23, 2021

+**Today's Progress**: </br>
+I am going start JDBC, JSP Servlet, Hibernate, MVC from today.
+Alongwith this I am going to practice some programmmes on Collection framwork.
+Went through below concepts :</br>
 RequestDispatcher | Calling a Servlet from Servlet </br>
 HttpServletRequest & HttpServletResponse</br>
 RequestDispatcher & sendRedirect</br>